Catharine H. Waterman

-Catharine H. Waterman (née, Waterman; after marriage, Esling; April 12, 1812 - April 6, 1897) was an American author and poet who contributed to the periodical literature.
+Catharine H. Waterman (née, Waterman; after marriage, Esling; April 12, 1812 - April 6, 1897) was an American writer and poet who contributed to the periodical literature.
 Her publications included books, edited volumes, as well as hymns.

 Biography

 Catharine (sometimes spelled "Catherine") Harbison Waterman (sometimes spelled "Watterman") was born in Philadelphia, Pennsylvania, April 12, 1812.

 Under her maiden name, she became known as an author in various periodicals.
 Her first published pieces appeared in the New York Mirror and subsequently, the Annuals, Graham's Magazine and Godey's Magazine.

 Esling wrote hymns, such as "Come Unto Me", which were published in the annual The Christian Keepsake (1839).
 She stated that her hymns never would have been published but for her mother.
 In 1841, she edited a volume, Friendship's Offering for 1842.
 In 1850, her poems were collected and published under the title, The Broken Bracelet and Other Poems.
 In her later years, she gave up writing.